PatrykGorny/PatrykGorny/README.md

 # 👋 Hey, I’m Patryk!

-**A Computer Science student on a quest to master Application Development.**
+**A Computer Science student on a quest to master Application Development in Krakow.**

  💻 **I love building apps, solving (or creating) bugs, and experimenting with new technologies.**